dguaderrama/bootcamp-jb/_posts/2005-cartography/2005-12-31-fundamentals.md

 Replace #b8dee6 with the color of your choice, then save to see the difference.

 ![New Background Color]({{site.baseurl}}{{ASSET_PATH}}/images/tilemill/firststyle.png)

+>Map Features

+When we are working with vector data, we refer to features on the map, which could be things like cities, rivers, and countries.
+In general, these vector features will always be either points, lines, or polygons.

+Now lets add a new map feature

 ## QGIS Cartography